 - Receiving: time downloading the response body

 - Look for red text.
-If you have 400 or 500 error response codes for resources in your waterfall chart you may see the name of the resource marked in red text to indicate that there was an error retrieving that resource.
-The below example shows what a 500 Internal Server Error might look like in my waterfall chart, but you could see any one individual request fail within the makeup of a page.
+If you have 400 or 500 error response codes for resources in your waterfall chart, you may see the name of the resource marked in red text.
+This indicates an error retrieving that resource.
+The below example shows a 500 Internal Server Error on a waterfall chart, but you could see any individual request fail within the makeup of a page.

-- Look for long bars.
-In the following example the long bar represents an especially long time for a DNS lookup to find a custom font on my blog.
+2. Look for long bars.
+In the following example, the long bar represents an exceptionally long time for a DNS lookup to find a custom font on a site.

 E-commerce revenue continues to grow,as consumers turn away from shopping in brick-and-mortar stores to shopping online.
 However, many businesses are not prepared for this growth because they do not fully understand the market and how to invest in...Read More

 Because of the multifarious nature of web clients today, it’s important to consider the usage statistics when designing, implementing, and managing your site.
 However, misconceptions often arise when determining what browsers to design...Read More